leriomaggio/deep-learning-keras-tensorflow/README.md

 This tutorial requires the following packages:

-- Python version 3.4+
+- Python version 3.5.x
+    - Python 3.4 should be fine as well
-    - likely Python 2.7 would be fine, but *who knows*? :P
+    - likely Python 2.7 would be also fine, but *who knows*? :P

 - `numpy` version 1.10 or later: http://www.numpy.org/
 - `scipy` version 0.16 or later: http://www.scipy.org/
 - `matplotlib` version 1.4 or later: http://matplotlib.org/
 - `pandas` version 0.16 or later: http://pandas.pydata.org
 - `scikit-learn` version 0.15 or later: http://scikit-learn.org
 - `keras` version 1.0 or later: http://keras.io
-- `theano` version 0.8 or later: http://deeplearning.net/software/theano/
+- `tensorflow` version 0.9 or later: https://www.tensorflow.org
 - `ipython`/`jupyter` version 4.0 or later, with notebook support

 (Optional but recommended):